CLincat/vulcat/README.en-us.md

                         interaction mode of the vulnerability; You can use --list to see Shell support vulnerabilities. (e.g. -a httpd -v CVE-2021-42013 -x)
+    --type=VULNTYPE     Use with --shell parameter to specify the type of vulnerability and carry out corresponding Shell
+                        operations (e.g. --shell --type RCE)

   Api:
     The third party Api